prody/ProDy/doc/examples/proteins/parsepdb.rst

   * PDB identifier, e.g. ``"2k39"``

-Output is an :class:`~prody.atomic.AtomGroup` instance that stores atomic data and can be used as input to functions and classes for dynamics analysis.
+Output is an :class:`.AtomGroup` instance that stores atomic data and can be used as input to functions and classes for dynamics analysis.

 |more| For performance benchmarks of ProDy PDB parser see